xibosignage/xibo-manual/source/en/displays_groups.md

 ![Display Groups Add](img/displays_groups_add.png)

+Display Groups can be tagged which allows for ordering and makes it easier to find.
+Administrators can set certain **Tag's** to have a **Value** associated to them.
+Tags that have a Tag Value will show the selections available from an additional field - **Tag value** drop down.

+{tip}
+For further information on what Tag and Tag Values to use, please speak with your Administrator.
+{/tip}

 ## Members

 The membership of a Display Group is either a **Manual Assignment** or controlled by filter criteria using **Dynamic Groups**.